Dissociation. (This item is in editing.)

 Reflections vary from doom to gloom,

-From color to chrome, from magic to norm,
+From color to chrome, from magic to norm.

-Mercury is poisonous, have you known?
+Mercury is poisonous, did you know?

 Mirrors abound at my feet pools form.